IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 ![6](6.png)

-Even the lamp to the left of the bus stop fits the one from the video.
+Even the **lamp to the left of the bus stop** fits the one from the video.

-Let's turn around:
+Let's turn around the street view camera:

 ![26](26.png)

-Hmm, seemed like the person stood on one of the higher floors and took the video.
-The air conditioner exhaust placement, along with the presence of the beams in the foreground as mentioned just now also matches.
+Hmm, seemed like the person **stood on one of the higher floors and took the video.** The **air conditioner exhaust placement**, along with the **presence of the beams in the foreground** as mentioned just now also matches.

 Are there any more evidence we can find?